 The Benjamin Franklin Medals – Nominations Welcome

 The Benjamin Franklin Medals are awarded annually and span seven disciplines of science and engineering: chemistry, civil and mechanical engineering, computer and cognitive science, earth and environmental science, electrical engineering, life science, and physics.
-Recipients of the Benjamin Franklin Medals receive an honorarium of $10,000 per award.
+Recipients of the Benjamin Franklin Medals receive 14-karat gold medals and honoraria of $10,000 per award.
 Nominations for the Benjamin Franklin Medals are accepted at any time.

 The Bower Award and Prize for Achievement in Science is presented for outstanding achievement in a different, predetermined field of interest each year.
-As stipulated by the will of Henry Bower, this award includes a $250,000 cash prize.
-The theme of the 2022 Bower Award and Prize for Achievement in Science is Decision-Making.
+As stipulated by the will of Henry Bower, this award includes a 14-karat gold medal and a $250,000 cash prize.
+The theme of the 2023 Bower Award and Prize for Achievement in Science is Safe, Sustainable, Resilient Civil Infrastructure.

 The Bower Award for Business Leadership – Nominations Welcome